yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/33-redux-middleware/CHALLENGE.md

 ===

 ## Requirements
-Write a function that finds the paths to all leaves in a Binary Tree:
-*
-*
+First implement insert then implement find on a Binary Search Tree
+* assume that you have a binary search tree constructor available to you

 Write at least four tests for this function
 * your tests should cover basic (*expected*) functionality